webplatformco/project-class-partials/README.md

 There is also the question of _what_ is a naming collision.
 E.g. if a superclass implements a method but the implementing class does not, is that a naming collision?
 There are many use cases where a partial is pulled in to implement a method "properly" which has a stub implementation in some superclass (e.g. `toString()`, `toJSON()` etc.).

+### 7. Are partials inherited?

+Depending on the design, partials may or may not be inherited by subclasses.
+What is most useful?
+It seems that for most use cases, inheritance is desirable.
+Does that generalize?

 ## Concrete ideas (strawmans)